Implex1v/SimpleDockerMonitoring/README.md

 email:
   enable: true                        # enables e-mail support
   username: "example@gmail.com"       # your username
+  passwordenv: "SDM_MAIL_PASSWORD"    # use the env var instead of email.password
   password: "p@ssw0rd"                # your password
   hostname : "smtp.gmail.com"         # the hostname of the smtp server
   url: "smtp.gmail.com:587"           # the url to the smtp server with port